johnbland-wf/web-skin-icon-parser/README.md

 Web Skin Icon File Parser
 ===

-The [Web Skin icons file](https://github.com/Workiva/web-skin/blob/master/static/_data/constants/icons/main.json) is a JSON file with the data necessary to generate the Web Skin React [`glyphs` constant](https://github.com/Workiva/web-skin-react/blob/master/src/constants.js#L44) ordered ascending.
+The [Web Skin icon files](https://github.com/Workiva/web-skin/blob/master/static/_data/constants/icons/) is a JSON file with the data necessary to generate the Web Skin React [`glyphs` constant](https://github.com/Workiva/web-skin-react/blob/master/src/constants.js#L44) ordered ascending.

-#### Prerequisites
+#### Configuration

-A couple gems are required.
-Make sure you have installed Bundler (`gem install bundler`) then run:
 ```
 $ bundle
+$ mv config.example.yml config.yml
 ```

+Replace `some_token_here` with a [GitHub API Key](https://github.com/settings/applications) in the new `config.yml`.

 #### Usage

-- With url and output file

 ```
-ruby icons.rb url/to/icons/file output.json
+ruby generate_icons.rb
 ```

+The GitHub API is used to pull the following icon files:
+- doctype-24
+- doctype
+- main-24
+- main
+- custom
+- custom-color

-- With default output file (icons.json)
+##### Change output file
 ```
-ruby icons.rb url/to/icons/file
+$ ruby generate_icons.rb myfile.json
 ```

-#### More info
-- A token is required to read the raw file.
-Paste in the full raw file URL by clicking Raw on the [Web Skin icons file](https://github.com/Workiva/web-skin/blob/master/static/_data/constants/icons/main.json).
+You should see `269 icons saved to: myfile.json` as your output; note, `269` may change in the future.